-The SANE Media Centre welcomes interest from students researching issues related to the media reporting and portrayal of mental illness and suicide.
+The SANE Media Centre welcomes interest from students researching issues related to media reporting and portrayal of mental illness and suicide.

 Be clear about when you require a response by.
 Please allow a turnaround time of at least ten working days.